selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 tags: phil skills essais top
 ---

-A life of balance and harmony, peace and tranquility, exploring and cultivating abilities and potentials, flourishing.
+How would your best version live?

 > "Well being is attained little by little,
 > and nevertheless is no little thing itself"

-How would your best version live?
+A harmonious, flourishing life

-A life of flourishing and harmony requires action.
+It requires action.

 Right action comes with good judgment

 Good judgment comes from understanding

 Understanding comes from experience and reflection.
-They complete and enrich each other.
+They enrich each other.

 In the end, what you do is more important than what you think or say.

-It's all good but how?

 All living beings try to pursue pleasure and avoid pain.
 Nothing wrong with it but doing it blindly leads to more pain.

-Since I have some ability to think and choose, I can do better.

 Natural desires are easy to satisfy.
 Once you pass this limit, there is no end to desire and greed.

+Since I have some ability to think and choose, I can do better.

 I can keep my body and mind healthy.

 I can enjoy life with friends and family

-I can explore and cultivate my abilities and potentials
+I can explore and cultivate my abilities

-A healthy mind is free from fear, anger, regret, worry, and desire.
+I can decrease fear, anger, regret, worry, egoism, desire, ...

 But how?

-The eyes don’t see, they transmit light, brain sees.
-Similarly external things do not create feelings, brain interprets external input and creates a feeling.
+The eyes don’t see, they transmit light, and the brain sees.

+Similarly, external things do not create feelings, the brain interprets external input and creates a feeling.

-How you think about something, how you look at it, they affect how you feel.
+How you think about something affects how you feel.

-When you change your interpretation, the feelings will also change.
+When you change your interpretation, the feeling will also change.

-> "Very little is needed to make a happy life;
-> it is all within yourself, in your way of thinking"

-For example,

 Let go of regret.
 The past had to be this way given all the factors.

 Let go of worry.
 You can handle the future when it comes

 Let go of anger.
+There are endless sources of irritation and you can’t be angry all the time.
 It’s not personal.
 It doesn’t matter.
-There are endless sources of irritation and you can’t be angry all the time.

 Don’t take yourself too seriously.
 Know your limitations.

-Complain less, appreciate more

-Argue less, listen more

 Emotions gather and disperse like waves and clouds.
 Do not magnify them in your mind.
 Feel and let go.

-Focus on what is in your control.
-Don't worry about externals.
+> "Very little is needed to make a happy life;
+> it is all within yourself, in your way of thinking"

 What else?